heidi1105/MERN-JAN2022/demo/readme.md

 # React project
-Step 1: npx create-react-app your-project-name
+1. npx create-react-app your-project-name
-Step 2: go into the project, install dependencies (npm install axios react-router-dom@5) Step 3: npm start (to make sure the server is running) Step 4: Understand the components you need.
+2. go into the project, install dependencies (npm install axios react-router-dom@5)
+3. npm start (to make sure the server is running)
+4. Understand the components you need.
 Create all the components (rafce for the backbone of the components)
 ***** create /views folder and /components folder
-***** views are the parent companents for each wireframe, components are the children components Step 5: start changing app.js to display components
+***** views are the parent companents for each wireframe, components are the children components
+5. start changing app.js to display components

 ## FORMS
 ### INPUT